EliAndrewC/l7r/setting/l7r.md

 Yasuki Aina was the County Magistrate of Friendly Traveler Village, a large town close to the border along Earthquake Bay (not actually a village, this settlement has retained its famous name from when it was far smaller).
 Although she herself was a soybean merchant who had never even attempted to form rice plantations, she was tired of Susano's successful raids on her lands, so she set a trap for him, creating fake plantations filled with archers ready to string their hidden bows the moment a raiding party approached.
 Susano took the bait, and having already drawn Shitsuten refused to flee when the trap was sprung, shot down in an ill-advised cavalry charge.
 Susano's men took his body and fled, leaving Shitsuten behind, as none of them dared to touch the cursed sword.

-Yasuki Aini retrieved the sword herself and displayed it proudly as a trophy in her manor in Friendly Traveler Village.
+Yasuki Aina retrieved the sword herself and displayed it proudly as a trophy in her manor in Friendly Traveler Village.
 However, the sword's hatred proved disastrous for her, and her soybean business was ruined by Yasuki gangsters from Peddler's Row, who smashed her casks of soy sauce and soybean oil, sank her transport boats in Earthquake Bay, and burned the farmhouses of the soybean farmers who worked in her fields.
-Aini refused to back down from whatever dispute she had gotten herself into, possibly defying the feared Lords of the Coin under the influence of the cursed sword she foolishly displayed in her home, and she was eventually killed in a street attack in her own town.
+Aina refused to back down from whatever dispute she had gotten herself into, possibly defying the feared Lords of the Coin under the influence of the cursed sword she foolishly displayed in her home, and she was eventually killed in a street attack in her own town.

 Aina's daughter donated the sword to Shinden Asahina, which promised to keep the sword safe in a shrine.
 For 7 centuries, Asahina storytellers would train and practice their craft by telling the sword stories of those who had set aside their anger and hatred, seeking the Shinsei rather than vengeance.
 However, the sword was taken from its shrine in Shinden Asahina by a Daidoji priest who claimed to have been told to do so by a powerful mysterious god in a dream.
 Doji Masayo had been appointed the Crane Clan Magistrate for Shinden Asahina after the Lion/Crane war, and she ruled that this was not a theft and should be allowed, and then suspiciously the sword was given to her, and she appeared wielding it at the Sunset Blade Trials last winter, using it to kill Damasu Tsuo (and later Damasu Saki earlier this winter).